Caio3476/Scripts/README.md

 1. Run the desired script (e.g., `main.ahk`) by double-clicking the script file.

 2. Follow the on-screen instructions to interact with the portals and set positions for the units.

-## Contributing

-Feel free to fork this repository, report issues, and submit pull requests.
-Contributions are welcome!